 This course series will supplement the pediatrics material covered in the Pharmacotherapy series.
 Emphasis for the course will be placed on practical issues involving infants and children that the pharmacist will encounter.
 This will be accomplished through a variety of readings, case studies and presentations.
-Prerequisite: Must be enrolled in the 3rd Professional year and be in good academic standing
+Prerequisite: Must be enrolled in the third professional year.

-PMPR 7113/7114/7115 Pharmacy Practice Research/Scholarship I/II/III (1-4 credit hours) This course will provide the student the opportunity to learn about a practice-based research project through its conception, design, execution and reporting by working independently with a faculty advisor on a selected project.
+PMPR 7113 /14/15 or 7120/21/22 Pharmacy Practice Research/Scholarship I-VI (1-4 credit hours)

+This course will provide the student the opportunity to learn about a practice-based research project through its conception, design, execution and reporting by working independently with a faculty advisor on a selected project.
 Each specific agreement will include a description of the objectives intended for this offering in the agreement.
 Prerequisite: Signed agreement between the student and a faculty advisor, approved by the department chair